East Liberty (Pittsburgh): Decline

 These two measures ultimately failed to preserve East Liberty as a market center, and arguably hastened the old neighborhood's demise.
 By routing cars away from Penn Avenue, the URA's new street plan seemed to send a message that the neighborhood's commercial center was not worth visiting.
 The housing authority's massive housing complexes quickly developed a reputation as centers for crime, and this reputation likely did as much as the confusing street plan to drive commerce away from East Liberty.
+Redlining had already driven away middle class homebuyers, and the public housing complexes were exclusively for low-income renters.
+This created population demographics that were severely poor and unable to support a healthy commercial sector.

-Urban Renewal had devastating consequences for the neighborhood.
+Urban renewal had devastating consequences for the neighborhood.
 There were some 575 businesses in East Liberty in 1959 but only 292 in 1970 and just 98 in 1979.
 The businesses that remained tended not to serve the majority of nearby Pittsburghers, but only the captive audience that remained in what was now an urban ghetto.

-Steep population decline followed Urban Renewal.
+Steep population decline followed urban renewal.
 East Liberty became a segregated neighborhood with high poverty rates, low rates of homeownership, and a legacy of disinvestment that continued well after the Community Reinvestment Act eliminated redlining.
-In the past 20 years, the population fell from 7,973 in 1990, to 6,871 in 2000, and 5,698 in 2016.
-The reason for this is both the lingering effects of Urban Renewal and redlining.
-A recent study of demographic changes in East Liberty suggests that abandonment due to poor property condition drove the bulk of population change in East Liberty; even in the past 10 years.
+In the past 20 years, the population fell from 7,973 in 1990 to 6,871 in 2000, and 5,698 in 2016.
+The reason for this is both the lingering effects of urban renewal and redlining.
+A 2018 study of demographic changes in East Liberty suggests that abandonment due to poor property condition drove the bulk of population change in East Liberty.
 Evidence of previous widespread abandonment exists both in the form of vacant lots which once held homes and in the presence of new homes and apartments built on previously vacant lots.